clpeng/Awesome-Face-Forgery-Generation-and-Detection/Readme.md

 # Awesome Face Forgery Generation and Detection [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 A curated list of articles and codes related to face forgery generation and detection.

+This collection is associated with our following survey paper (in Chinese) on face forgery generation and detection.

+**Deep visual identity forgery and detection** [[Paper](https://www.sciengine.com/SSI/article?doi=10.1360/SSI-2020-0064)] (**in Chinese**)
+Chunlei Peng, Xinbo Gao, Nannan Wang, Jie Li.
+SCIENTIA SINICA Informationis, 2021.

 ## Contributing
 ***